CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

 **Optional:**

 - `name`: (Forces new resource) The name of the deployment credential.
+Enter a unique name.
+If omitted, Terraform will assign a random, unique name.

 ### Network configuration-related resources